 The willingness to submit data for inclusion into the database is appreciated.
 Potential collaborators should download and carefully read the document “The BIA International Database Guide”.

-If the data fulfills all the criteria, the excel document “The BIA International Database Template" should be downloaded and filled, accordingly.
+If the data fulfills all the criteria, the Excel document “The BIA International Database Template" should be downloaded and filled, in accordance.

 Then, the document should be sent to This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 A data transfer agreement between contributors and the Faculty of Human Kinetics, University of Lisbon is also recommended.

-An example of the data share agreement is provide “The BIA International Database Transfer Agreement” but additional changes can be performed to better accommodate specific institutional requirements.
+An example of the data share agreement is provided “The BIA International Database Transfer Agreement” but additional changes can be performed to better accommodate specific institutional requirements.

 Step 5: Data Analysis.